This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 Other minor changes have also been made to remove outdated elements in the policy and to further improve its clarity and readability.

-Below is the policy that was in place and effective prior to September 14, 2021:
+Policy that was in place and effective prior to September 14, 2021:

 Pay in lieu of notice of termination and post-injury earnings